Skip to content

 What can this course lead to?

-After graduating, you will be able to gain a position as a Teaching Assistant within in
+After graduating, you will be able to gain a position as a Nursery Manager, Early Years Teacher or Early Childhood Advisor.

-You will also be able to apply for a PGCE in Primary or Secondary Education, or apply for an MA in a field related to education.
+You will also be able to apply for a in Early Years or Primary Education, or apply for an Postgraduate study, such as a Master’s Degree in a field related to education.

 Other career options related to Education can include working in the Education Department of a local council or going on to work in education based research.